 A cash-out mortgage refinance can’t be discussed in a vacuum.
 Credit-worthy borrowers have multiple options to lock in lower interest rates on their student loans.

 In a traditional student loan refinance, sometimes called loan consolidation, borrowers find a new student loan lender to pay off their old student loans.
 The borrower then repays the new lender according to the terms of the new loan.
 This approach can often yield significantly reduced interest rates and/or a longer repayment period.

-A big advantage to a student loan refinance over using a cash-out mortgage refinance is the savings on transaction costs.
+A big advantage to a student loan refinance over a cash-out mortgage refinance is the savings on transaction costs.
 A student loan refinance has no transaction costs, while a mortgage refinance usually costs thousands of dollars.
-Expenses that make up mortgage closing costs like title insurance, recording fees, and appraisals don’t exist with student debt.
+Expenses that are included in mortgage closing costs like title insurance, recording fees, and appraisals don’t exist with student debt.

-Another advantage to traditional student loan refinancing is that the debt doesn’t get combined with the mortgage.
-This reduces the chances of student debt leading to a foreclosure and losing your house.
+Another advantage of traditional student loan refinancing is that the debt doesn’t get combined with the mortgage.
+This reduces the chances of student debt leading to foreclosure and losing your house.

 Ultimately, the mortgage refi will have better rates and a longer repayment period.
 The student loan refinance will save thousands from day one because there are no closing costs.
 Borrowers will have to weigh the interest rate difference against the closing costs when making a final decision.

 One Other Option:Borrowers also have the option of using a Home Equity Line of Credit to pay off their student loans.
 Using this line of credit will normally have lower closing costs than a mortgage refinance, but the interest rate will usually be worse.
 This line of credit is also a secured debt, so it carries many of the same risks as a cash-out refinance.